 Google compares the information on your contact page to the information listed on your Google+ Local page.
 It is imperative that the information listed on both pages is exactly the same.

 Keywords are the words or phrases typically used when searching for a product or service.
-These greatly impact local SEO.
+These greatly impact local business SEO.

 The correct keywords will lead your target audience to your website.
 It is important to achieve a balance of traffic and intent as well as analyzing the competition.